 - ▲ Do not smoke or allow any flame near the truck when refueling.
 Refueling produces explosive fumes.
-The truck should be refueled only at the specified refueling point. - A Stop the engine and get off the truck when refueling.
+The truck should be refueled only at the specified refueling point. - $\ensuremath{\Delta}$ Stop the engine and get off the truck when refueling. - (7) Check warning lamps.

-(7) Check warning lamps.
+- ※ These lamps light up to indicate an abnormality. - So, if one of these lamps is lighted, take approriate service and maintenance. - \ Refer to page 3-7 for the warning lamp.

-- These lamps light up to indicate an abnormality.
-So, if one of these lamps is lighted, take approriate service and maintenance. - (8) Check steering wheel play.
+(8) Check steering handle play.